jmplonka/InventorLoader/README.md

  -- STEP based: The ACIS model will be converted into STEP and imported afterwards.

 ## History:
+- 0.13.0 (2019-03-01): Added support for Fillets and Chamfers.
+Segmented variable radius chamfers are not supported by FreeCAD.
+In such cases please import as STEP instead.

 - 0.12.0 (2019-01-08): Added support for Surface Features "BoundaryPatch" and "Knit".
 Both features will be displayed with their own icon in the model browser.